Why We’re Here

 The organization believes the Sioux Falls community has the power to stop violence, and it seeks to educate and inform the community on the prevalence of sexual and domestic violence in the area, the impact of violence, and what can be done to make the community a safe place to work, play, and live.

 The Compass Center began in 1975 as a grassroots effort to work with victims of rape.
 Incorporated in 1976 as Citizens Against Rape, the organization grew and added domestic violence, batterer prevention, and play therapy to its list of services.
 The organization changed its name to The Compass Center in 2008.
-Today The Compass Center offers counseling and advocacy services to primary and secondary victims of sexual assault and domestic violence, a batterer intervention program, and community education and prevention.
+Today The Compass Center offers counseling and advocacy services to primary and secondary victims of sexual assault and domestic violence, community education and prevention.

 In an average year, the various programs and services offered by The Compass Center assist over 1,000 individuals in the Sioux Falls metro area.
 The Compass Center is continually reviewing its programs and services to fit the needs of our ever-changing community.

 Navigating the journey to healing for all affected by sexual, relational, and family trauma.